HIT: Heparin-Induced Thrombocytopenia

 (Coutre & Crowther, 2018; Eke, 2018; & Salter, 2016)

 Hit is Different from Other Types of Thrombocytopenias in Two Distinct Ways:

 - Venous and arterial thrombosis occur, often as a first sign; before the platelet count decreases

 It is important as a healthcare worker to recognize the signs of HIT as treatment should begin before the laboratory confirms the diagnosis.
 All heparin products should be stopped when you suspect HIT, this includes any heparin flushes that may be used to keep peripheral or central venous lines open.

-Understanding and identifying the symptoms of HIT are essential to insure the best outcome for patients.
-To learn more about HIT risk factors, short and long-term treatment review the RN.com course Heparin Induced Thrombocytopenia.
+Understanding and identifying the symptoms of HIT are essential to ensure the best outcome for patients.
+To learn more about HIT risk factors, and short and long-term treatment review the RN.com course Heparin-Induced Thrombocytopenia.